 A pressure canner allows you to create very hot temperatures by adding heat to steam under pressure, this allows pressure canners to be used for all sorts of things.

 In this post we will use it to sterilize equipment.
-An autoclave is used in hospitals and doctor’s offices to sterilize equipment, and while I am not advocating using this to sterilize equipment for home surgery.
+An autoclave sterilizes equipment used in hospitals and doctor’s offices.
+While I am not advocating using this to sterilize equipment for home surgery.
 Being able to sterilize things (for brewing as an example) is very useful.

 First, because you are using a pressure vessel you need to read your manual.

 Next realize that pressure cookers are not designed to reach the temperatures necessary for complete sterilization.
 While I think it is a good process for ensuring you don’t contaminate your fermenting or brewing recipes with bad yeast.
 I would not trust it for medical equipment unless it was the last resort and I would die anyway…

 You have to keep whatever you are sterilizing off the bottom of the cooker.
 Make a wire mesh bottom for the pressure cooker autoclave.
 A steamer basket also works.

-A pressure cooker uses steam, which is formed when water reaches its boiling point.
-The steam is what is doing the sterilization.
-Therefore anything sitting in the water at the bottom of the pressure pot is not being sterilized.
+A pressure cooker uses steam.
+Steam is what is doing the sterilization.
+Because of this, anything sitting in the water at the bottom of the pressure pot is not being sterilized.

 The time in the high pressure steam is critical.
 At 15 PSI, a pressure cooker produces steam at 121 degrees Celsius.
 At this temperature and pressure, thermal death time for most bacteria is about 15 minutes.
 Although some microorganisms will be capable of surviving this treatment .